What to Do When Your CD Matures

 Change the term of your CD

-While you may be interested in keeping your funds in a CD, it’s important to evaluate your financial goals and your current financial position when your CD comes due.
+While you may be interested in keeping your funds in a CD, it’s important to evaluate your financial goals and your current financial position when your CD matures.
 When you originally bought the CD, you may have been saving for a major purchase or had extra funds to invest, but circumstances change.

 If you don’t plan to use the money soon, you can often get a higher rate by choosing a longer-term CD.
 Just be sure you won’t need to access that cash.
 Having a separate emergency fund can help quell any fears since you won’t be as tempted to dip into your CD.